SST-OSClub/MySQL-CheatSheet/README.md

 | 5   | David Miller   | david.miller_updated@example.com | 2025-02-14 15:20:00 |
 | 10  | Anurag Kumar   | kumar.anurag@gmail.com           | 2025-02-15 10:05:00 |

+## Additional Assingment - Bonus 50 points

+You have to create an index of user's name and their email so that we can fetch the email of the user just by having their name.
+You will have to implement it from scratch or in the code stub provided.
+Make sure its not GPTed, we follow patterns in code.